Valentines Ideas – What West End Shows to Woo to!

 But of course a trip to the theatre in London might just be the perfect solution?

-Valentine’s Day is on a Wednesday in 2024 so you can either push the boat out and have a couple of days off work for a romantic midweek break to London or just nip up to town for the evening.
+Valentine’s Day is on a Friday in 2025 so you can either pop into London for the evening or push the boat out and make a weekend of it!
+A romantic weekend break to London is so special!

-What to see in London for Valentine’s Day?
+What to see in London for your Valentine’s Day Break?

 Moulin Rouge

-Moulin Rouge – the musical based on Baz Luhrmann’s hit movie is a great choice – it literally tells us that, “The greatest thing you’ll ever learn is to love and be loved in return
+Moulin Rouge – the musical based on Baz Luhrmann’s hit movie is a great choice – it literally tells us that, “The greatest thing you’ll ever learn is to love and be loved in return” Set in the famous Montmartre area of Paris, it tells the story of a struggling writer who falls in love with the leading lady of the infamous Moulin Rouge.

 Phantom of the Opera.
-Beautiful music, lots of romance – the most famous night out at the theatre.
+Beautiful music, lots of romance – the most famous night out at the theatre – EVER!

 Mamma Mia!
 Lots of fun.
 The old ABBA hit factory churns out the songs as Sophie looks for her real dad on the eve of her idyllic Greek island wedding.